 A cloud solution is thus ideal for smaller companies.
 The expenditure required to set up a dedicated server – including the cost of hiring internal IT employees or those of a service provider – is eliminated.

 At the same time, companies profit from the high degree of scalability.
 As user numbers rise, requiring more frequent access to authentication and IAM, they do not need to initiate time-consuming measures.
 Still, they can simply purchase additional bandwidth and storage capacity from the cloud provider.

 Despite all their advantages, cloud solutions also have certain limitations.
-This applies in particular if a company works with state contract awarders and must abide by their security requirements – which may forbid the use of cloud providers that store customer data on servers located outside the European Union.
+This applies in particular if a company works with state contract awardees and must abide by their security requirements – which may forbid the use of cloud providers that store customer data on servers located outside the European Union.
 Company executives must also always remember that they can neither influence the technical equipment nor any problems and downtimes that occur.
-In extreme cases, even mirrored and supposedly failsafe servers do not guarantee one hundred percent security.
+In extreme cases, even mirrored and supposedly failsafe servers do not guarantee one hundred per cent security.
 This was demonstrated most recently in March 2021 by a catastrophic fire at a data centre operated by cloud provider OVH, which took 3.6 million websites offline at a stroke.

 This is where companies need to play it safe and choose cloud providers that store data simultaneously in two geographically separate data centres located at least 200 kilometres from one another.
 In the event of fires or natural catastrophes, this multi-cloud model ensures continuous availability of backup copies and a fallback architecture so that authentication and IAM continue to operate without interruption.